slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On descendency

 <!--
+-- x\@morebirths] * A recent study found that giving men a pay raise led them to have more children, while giving women a pay raise led them to have fewer children.
+-- x\@yacinemtb] * do not wait for the "economy" to give you permission to have children. the economy is another man telling you to be a good boy/girl and keep to your allotted quota. stop listening to the man and start having sex instead.
+-- x\@zxlava] * I’m aware this sounds totally insane rn but I think AI children will be a much bigger deal than AI girlfriends

-- No one wants to play another man’s saved game.
++ No one wants to play another man’s saved game.
 -->

 > *"Instead of teaching fear of pregnancy, we should teach fear of childlessness."